3colorr/recent-projects/README.md

 ```
 ### en
 In this section, it is installed in the user's home directory, but the installation directory can be any location.
+But in this README it is explained assuming that `recent-projects` is installed user's home directory.
 ```
 cd ~
 git clone https://github.com/3colorr/recent-projects.git